The Kensington Diary

 Maggie & Rose, dubbed the Soho-House for children, is London' first family members club with two outposts, one in Kensington and the other in Chiswick.
 It was brainstormed by Maggie Bolgor and Rose Astor, to provide a beautiful creative space for children in surroundings that appealed to adults too, pretty much a home away from home.

-The Kensington club hosts a vast array of classes for babies, toddlers and children, each in different rooms with amazing set ups.
+The Kensington club hosts a vast array of classes for babies, toddlers and children (up to 7 years of age), each in different rooms with amazing set ups.
 You can choose from cooking, dancing, singing, gardening, art & craft, make believe, sensory play, music and dress up classes, which makes being a child so much fun!
-There is also a baby room with a ball pit and lots of sensory stimulation; a huge amazing soft play room for toddlers which Alexander absolutely loved; and a quiet room with vintage cars, books and toys to keep your little ones occupied.
+There is also a baby room with a ball pit and lots of sensory stimulation; a huge amazing soft play room for toddlers which our son absolutely loved; and a quiet room with vintage cars, books and toys to keep your little ones occupied.
 Outside, there is a small garden to allow for your little one to run around.

 A shabby chic restaurant on site caters simple food without sacrificing quality or taste, and without added salt or refined sugar, just good healthy ingredients.
 There is also a cinema on site to catch a movie with your little one!